stefanh12/holfuy/readme.md

 ## Configuration

 1. Go to **Settings → Devices & Services → Add Integration → Holfuy**.
+2. Enter:
+   - **API Key** - Your Holfuy API key
+   - **Station IDs** (comma-separated, e.g., `601, 1435, 2045`) - up to 3 stations
+   - **Wind Speed Unit** - Choose m/s, knots, km/h, or mph
+3. Once validated, sensors will be created for each station in your selected units.
-2. Enter:**validate your credentials** by testing the API key and each station ID:
+4. You can modify the configuration (including units)your credentials\*\* by testing the API key and each station ID:
    - Verifies the API key is valid and authorized
    - Confirms each station ID is accessible with your API key
    - Displays specific error messages if validation fails (invalid API key, inaccessible stations, connection issues, etc.)
-3. Once validated, sensors will be created for each station.
+5. Once validated, sensors will be created for each station.
-4. You can modify the configuration later via **Devices & Services → Holfuy → Configure**.
+6. You can modify the configuration later via **Devices & Services → Holfuy → Configure**.

 ### Validation Errors